 In the first part of the season, we begin our campaign with a series of races at Teddington Head, Wallingford Head and Kingston Head, as well as Hammersmith Head and Quintin Head on the Tideway in preparation for the Women’s Head of the River Race.
 In the second half, we transition to 2km side-by-side racing, beginning at BUCS Regatta, and then onto Metropolitan regatta in the build up to Henley Women’s Regatta and Henley Royal Regatta.

 Our squad achievements are building up year on year as we have developed into a competitive force on the rowing scene.
-Over the past few years we have take an increasing number of women to Henley Women’s Regatta (HWR) and in 2019, USBC took home the first HWR win in the Aspirational Lightweight Single Sculls event.
+Over the past few years we have take an increasing number of women to Henley Women’s Regatta (HWR) and in 2019, USBC took home the first HWR win in the Aspirational Lightweight Single Sculls event, which we went on to defend in 2021.
+Our 3rd win is as many HWR came in 2022 from the 4+ who set a course record in the Frank V Harry Cup.
 We have also had wins at Met Regatta, had athletes represent England at the Home International Regatta and won at countless head races.

 If you are an experienced rower or cox and you’re interested in applying for our HPASS programme, please click here for more information.

 Please contact us through email@example.com for any more information on the women’s squad.